 - May seek and accept donations from individuals other than those individuals receiving food.
 The Agency may not actively solicit donations from clients.

-- Demonstrates ongoing an food fundraising and be financially self-sustaining.
+- Demonstrates ongoing food and fund raising and be financially self-sustaining.

 - Must not sell or exchange GBFB products for money or services, distribute GBFB product to other agencies, or use GBFB items for fundraising purposes.
 The member agency must provide GBFB items to needy clients and must not use GBFB items for any other purposes.